eddycharly/k8s-training/kubectl/basics/readme.md

 ## view configuration

-execute command:

 ```bash
 kubectl config view
 ```

 outputs the configuration loaded by kubectl.

-when config is loaded from multiple files, all files are merged together to produce the final configuration files.
+when the configuration is loaded from multiple files, all files are merged together to produce the final configuration.

 ```yaml
 apiVersion: v1